fha96/reading-notes/class12.md

 - The server encountered an unexpected condition that prevented it from fulfilling the request.
 8. What is the difference between a status 200 and a status 201?
 - The status 200 means that the request was successful.
 The status 201 means that the request was successful and a new resource was created.

+## Things I want to know more about
+- Completely deal with status usages.